 There are easier subjects to pick for the topic of your first short film than the UN Declaration on the Rights of Indigenous Peoples.
 This I know.

-Amnesty International Canada had standing at Part II of the Ipperwash Inquiry, so in 2006 I found myself bumping into them during some of the witness testimony in Forest, Ontario.
+Amnesty International Canada had standing at Part II of the Ipperwash Inquiry, so in 2006 I found myself bumping into Amnesty staff during some of the witness testimony in Forest, Ontario.
 They asked me to come to Ottawa to film during a 24-hour vigil in support of the Declaration, which was about to go to a General Assembly vote at the UN within days.
-Amnesty was only after a few minutes of footage to add to their Web site, but after filming for almost 24 hours straight at the vigil, I found I had enough of a story arc to create a short film from the footage.
+Amnesty was only after a few minutes of footage to add to their website, but after filming for almost 24 hours straight at the vigil, I found I had enough of a story arc to create a short film from the footage.

-Client: Amnesty International Canada
+Status: Completed; Funding: Amnesty International Canada